Cloudneeti/Cloudneeti_SaaS_Docs/docs/administratorGuide/azureASCPushIntegration.md

 ## STEP 2: Verify assessment data pushed at ASC

 Cloudneeti on successful integration will create recommendations and assessments.
+This may take upto 48 hours to reflect the pushed data on ASC.

 ### Recommendations